cli/cli/README.md

 ## Contributing

 If anything feels off, or if you feel that some functionality is missing, please check out the [contributing page][contributing].
+There you will find instructions for sharing your feedback, building the tool locally, and submitting pull requests to the project.

 <!-- this anchor is linked to from elsewhere, so avoid renaming it -->